Why Hormones Cause Cherry Angiomas: The Estrogen and Blood-Vessel Connection

 What is a cherry angioma and why does it form?

-A cherry angioma is a benign growth made up of a cluster of small, dilated blood vessels just beneath the surface of the skin.
-The name comes from its color: a bright, cherry-red dome, usually 1 to 5 millimeters across, that does not itch, does not hurt, and does not change from day to day.
+A cherry angioma is a benign growth: a cluster of dilated blood vessels just beneath the skin, usually 1 to 5 millimeters across.
+The name comes from its color, a bright cherry-red dome that does not itch, does not hurt, and does not change from day to day.

-The tissue change is capillary proliferation: a bundle of tiny blood vessels grows and expands in the upper dermis, and the red color is blood inside those vessels showing through thin overlying skin.
+The tissue change is capillary proliferation.
+A bundle of tiny blood vessels grows and expands in the upper dermis, and the red you see is blood inside those vessels showing through thin overlying skin.
 The growth is always benign.
 Not a blood blister, not cancer, not infectious.

 What cherry angiomas look like

 The typical cherry angioma is smooth, dome-shaped, and a vivid red to deep cherry color.
 Smaller ones can be nearly flat and only slightly raised.
-Larger ones (above 3 mm) tend to have a more pronounced dome and may appear slightly darker.
-They are usually found on the trunk (chest, stomach, back), upper arms, and shoulders, and they tend to multiply with age rather than stay as one isolated spot.
+Larger ones, above 3 mm, tend to have a more pronounced dome and may appear slightly darker.
+They usually sit on the trunk (chest, stomach, back), upper arms, and shoulders, and they tend to multiply with age rather than stay as one isolated spot.
 For a detailed breakdown of where they appear and why specific locations matter, see our cherry angiomas location and cause guide.

 What research says about estrogen and cherry angiomas

-The connection between hormones and cherry angiomas is documented, though researchers continue to refine exactly how the mechanism works.
-The most consistent finding across studies is this: estrogen promotes the production of vascular endothelial growth factor (VEGF), a protein the body uses to build new blood vessels.
+Estrogen is the switch.
+The most consistent finding across studies is that estrogen promotes vascular endothelial growth factor (VEGF), a protein the body uses to build new blood vessels.
 When estrogen levels are elevated, or when the ratio of estrogen to progesterone is disrupted, VEGF activity increases and capillary growth follows.

 This mechanism is why cherry angiomas cluster in three distinct hormonal windows.
-Pregnancy is the highest-estrogen state most people experience, and new cherry angiomas during pregnancy are common enough that many obstetricians consider them an expected change.
-Perimenopause and menopause represent a period of hormonal flux where estrogen levels become erratic before falling, and many people notice a wave of new cherry angiomas in this window.
-Estrogen-dominance states, whether from lifestyle factors, body composition, or impaired liver clearance, sustain the same kind of elevated VEGF signal even outside of those life stages.
+Pregnancy is the highest-estrogen state most people ever experience, and new cherry angiomas during pregnancy are common enough that many obstetricians consider them an expected change.
+Perimenopause and menopause bring hormonal flux, where estrogen becomes erratic before falling, and many people notice a wave of new spots in this window.
+Estrogen-dominance states, whether from lifestyle factors, body composition, or impaired liver clearance, sustain the same elevated VEGF signal even outside those life stages.

 The American College of Obstetricians and Gynecologists recognizes hormonal fluctuations during reproductive transitions as a common driver of visible skin changes.
 The American Academy of Dermatology lists cherry angiomas as benign vascular lesions that become more prevalent with age and hormonal shifts.
 NIH MedlinePlus covers cherry angiomas under benign skin conditions.